babonet13/HostYourNode/What/FullBitcoinStack.md

 What is a Bitcoin full stack ?
 ==
-The following schema shows the whole Bitcoin stack architecture.
+The following schema shows the whole Bitcoin stack - layered - structure.

 Legend
 -